formkiq/docs.formkiq.com/docs/tutorials/Identity Management/google-workload-identity-federation.md

 # Google Workload Identity Federation

-This tutorial show you how to setup [Google Workload Identity Federation](https://cloud.google.com/iam/docs/workload-identity-federation) and connect it to your FormKiQ installation.
-This will enable FormKiQ access to your documents in your Google Drive.
+This tutorial shows how to set up [Google Workload Identity Federation](https://cloud.google.com/iam/docs/workload-identity-federation) and connect it to your FormKiQ installation so FormKiQ can access documents in Google Drive.

-We will be:

-* Configuring a New Project in your Google Cloud account

-* Enabling Workload Identity Federation in your Google account to give FormKiQ access to your Google documents.

-* Configure FormKiQ

-## What you’ll need
+## What You Will Build

+You will create a Google Cloud project, enable the Google Drive API, configure Workload Identity Federation for your AWS account, create a service account, and download the federation configuration used by FormKiQ.

+## Before You Begin

-* Access to a FormKiQ Advanced or Enterprise installation, including administrative access
+- Access to a FormKiQ Advanced or Enterprise installation, including administrative access.

-* Administrative access to a Google Cloud
+- Administrative access to Google Cloud.
+- Your 12-digit AWS account ID.

-## Pre-requisite
+## Workflow Overview

+1. Create a Google Cloud project.
+2. Enable Google Drive and identity federation APIs.
+3. Create a Workload Identity Pool and AWS provider.
+4. Create a Google service account.
+5. Grant the workload identity pool access to the service account.
+6. Download the configuration for FormKiQ.

+## Step 1: Collect Required Values

 You will need these specific configuration values:

 * AWS Account Id (12 digit number that uniquely identifies your account)

-## Google Cloud
+## Step 2: Create a Google Cloud Project

 The following steps will create a FormKiQ Google Cloud project and setup a Workload Identity Federation that will give your FormKiQ installation access to your Google docs.